OS Windows have the highest coverage on computers worldwide. And they also have the biggest "coverage" when it comes to headaches caused to users.

 - "STOP 0 × 00000050: PAGE_FAULT_IN_NONPAGED_AREA - Qcamain10x64.sys"

-The problem may appear "suddenly" following an update Windows 10, when the wireless network card becomes active.
+The problem may arise "suddenly" after a update de Windows 10, when the wireless network card becomes active.
 That is, after you have connected your laptop or PC to a wireless network.

 Qcamain10x64.sys is a file that keeps the Qualcomm Atheros Driver, responding directly to wireless LAN connections.

-There are scenarios in which after an update of Windows 10, this driver to have less happy interactions with other dirvere and system components of Windows 10, leading to the collapse of the operating system.
+There are scenarios in which following a update de Windows 10, this driver to have less happy interactions with other dirvere and system components of Windows 10, leading to the collapse of the operating system.

 BSOD Error Resolution: DRIVER_IRQL_NOT_LESS_OR_EQUAL / Qcamain10x64.sys